How to Pay International Contractors

 Consider these three scenarios:

-Most countries will not require you to pay local tax unless you set up a legal entity.
+Most countries will not require your company to pay local tax unless you set up a legal entity, although the independent contractor may still be required to pay tax, and your company may be required to pay taxes or benefits, depending on the country.
 Establishing a presence in another country could trigger tax liability.
 Sometimes referred to as permanent establishment, a foreign country will levy taxes on your business if that country determines you are operating within its borders.

 While every country has different enforcement mechanisms, the following scenarios may trigger foreign tax liability for your company:

-- Employing workers or independent contractors who provide services to your company which directly contribute to company revenue
+- Employing workers or independent contractors who provide services to your company that directly contribute to company revenue

 - Entering into long-term contracts with independent contractors in the foreign country